-(1) System description: Please describe the local workforce development system.
-Identify the programs that are included in the system and how the local board will work with the entities carrying out core programs and other workforce development programs to support alignment in provision of services, including programs of study authorized under the Carl D. Perkins Career and Technical Education Act of 2006 (20 U.S.C.
-2301 et seq.), that support the strategy identified in the State Plan under WIOA section 102(b)(1)(E).
-WIOA §108(b)(2)
+(1) System description: Describe the local workforce development system.
+Identify programs included in the system and how the local board works with each entity to carry out core programs and other workforce development programs supporting alignment in provision of services.
+Identify programs of study authorized under The Strengthening Career and Technical Education for the 21st Century Act (Perkins V) (20 U.S.C.
+2301 et seq.), that support the strategy identified in the Florida Unified Plan under WIOA section 102(b)(1)(E) (WIOA §108(b)(2)).